Penn Becomes National Coordinating Hub for Federal LHS E-STaR Network

 The lab’s mandate is to help bring sophisticated data analysis into healthcare areas.
 “We want analytics to have an impact, and for that impact to be transformative,” said King, professor of Health Care Management at Wharton.

 But there are enormous obstacles, such as differences of opinion among stakeholders about how to implement models.
-“I think in order to harness the potential of large language models, everybody from regulators to practitioners to data scientists need to come together to help overcome those challenges,” King said.
+“To harness the potential of large language models, everybody from regulators to practitioners to data scientists need to come together to help overcome those challenges,” King said.

 A great starting point, she added, is the October 10 conference co-sponsored by LDI and WHAL called “(Re)writing the Future of Healthcare with Generative AI.”
 King sees the first-ever symposium as a “neutral space” where stakeholders can share concerns and possible solutions.